 – Decrease caffeine consumption: it can cause mood changes.

-– Avoid consuming refined carbohydrates and foods high in sugar: they can cause mood swings and provide empty calories resulting in lack of necessary nutrients for the body.
+– Avoid consuming refined carbohydrates and foods high in sugar: they can cause mood swings and provide empty calories resulting in a lack of necessary nutrients for the body.

 – Eat foods rich in antioxidants such as fruits and vegetables: they play an essential role in boosting your immune system and help restore skin and hair, which often weaken due to certain addictions.

-– Allow the body with protein: consume beans, fish, salmon and tuna which will not only strengthen your muscles, but also help “feed” the recovery of the brain.
+– Allow the body with protein: consume beans, fish, salmon, and tuna which will not only strengthen your muscles but also help “feed” the recovery of the brain.
 Be careful if you have liver problems.

 – Fill the fiber diet: it favors the work of the digestive system.
 The consumption of beans, pasta and brown rice, broccoli, green leaves, oats, among others, should be increased.

 – Choose healthy snacks: when eating rich and healthy snacks that contain some protein.
 This protein helps regulate blood sugar levels, which helps maintain a stable mood.
-For example: nut fist, a hard-boiled egg with 1 baked toast, fresh fruit with cottage cheese or vegetables with almonds.
+For example nut fist, a hard-boiled egg with 1 baked toast, fresh fruit with cottage cheese or vegetables with almonds.

--Eat breakfast everyday: reduce and avoid anxiety during the day.
+-Eat breakfast every day: reduce and avoid anxiety during the day.
 Breakfast example: a rich smoothie of red fruits, full of antioxidants.

 – Drink water: It is necessary to listen and feel the body.
 Many times when we feel hungry it really is that the body needs to hydrate.